 Relative humidity (RH)

-RH in store cupboards shall be kept in the range defined by ESCC 24900 section 7.
+RH in store cupboards shall be kept in the range 20 % to 65% of RH.

 This is to avoid, when combined with temperature, corrosion phenomena.
 The lower is the Relative Humidity the greater is the probability for ESD damage.

-Package
+Commercial parts encapsulated in plastic package shall be stored, before and after relifing test sequence, in one of the following conditions:

+Nitrogen,

+Dry and ionised air in a range of 15 % to 25 % RH,

+Dry packs as specified in J-STD-033C (February 2012).

+Container

-The packages used during storage shall ensure protection against ESD as defined in clause 4.1.6 and against any form of corrosion or contamination.
+The containers used during storage shall ensure protection against ESD as defined in clause 4.1.6 and against any form of corrosion or contamination.

-Parts shall be stored in packages such that it can be demonstrated that they offer protection against ESD, corrosion and contamination including the contamination induced by the package itself.
+Parts shall be stored in containers such that it can be demonstrated that they offer protection against ESD, corrosion and contamination including the contamination induced by the package itself.

-Their primary packages can be used as long as they meet this requirement.
+Their primary containers can be used as long as they meet this requirement.

 CCDs and opto-electronic sensors shall be stored in dry air or in neutral ambience, to prevent risks of cover glass pollution and moisture ingress.

-Timing parameters
+Timing parameters for class 1 to 3 programmes

-When used, relifing shall be performed anywhere between T1 and T2 according to the timing parameters definition as given 3.2.30in clause 3.2.31 and specified in Table 5-1.
+When used, relifing shall be performed anywhere between T1 and T2 according to the timing parameters definition as given in definition 3.2.30.

+1 Relife can be anticipated before T1, provided dT remains applicable.

-For parts not planned to be mounted and to be kept in stock, relifing is not mandatory.
+2 For parts not planned to be mounted and to be kept in stock, relifing is not mandatory.

 Table 5-1: Timing parameters